Steelyard: Hanseatic kontor

-The first mention of a Hansa Almaniae (a "German Hansa") in English records is in 1282, concerning merely the community of the London trading post, only later to be made official as the Steelyard and confirmed in tax and customs concessions granted by Edward I, in a Carta Mercatoria ("merchant charter") of 1303.
-The true power of the Hanse in English trade came much later, in the 15th century, as the German merchants, led by those of Cologne expanded their premises and extended their reach into the cloth-making industry of England.
+The first mention of a Hansa Almaniae (a "German Hansa") in English records is in 1282, concerning merely the community of the London trading post.
+This was a union of town merchant guilds (hanses) from Cologne, or the Rhineland, and Lübeck and Hamburg.
+It was possibly more the result of government pressure from London and the English king than a free decision.
+The settlement was only later made official as the Steelyard and confirmed in tax and customs concessions granted by Edward I, in a Carta Mercatoria ("merchant charter") of 1303.
 This led to constant friction over the legal position of English merchants in the Hanseatic towns and Hanseatic privileges in England, which repeatedly ended in acts of violence.
-Not only English wool but finished cloth was exported through the Hansa, who controlled the trade in Colchester and other cloth-making centres.
+Not only English wool but finished cloth was exported through the Hansa, who controlled the trade in English cloth-making centres.